elabftw/elabdoc/doc/sysadmin-guide.rst

 By default, it is setup to use `pki.dfn.de <https://www.pki.dfn.de/zeitstempeldienst/>`_ as :abbr:`TSA (TimeStampingAuthority)`.
 It is free for researchers.
 The only problem, is that they don't have ETSI certification for this service (although their PKI infrastructure is certified ETSI TS 102 042).

 So if you need a stronger certification, you should go with a commercial solution providing an :rfc:`3161` way of timestamping documents.
-We recommend Universign.eu, as they are one of the most serious and recognized :abbr:`TSA (TimeStampingAuthority)` out there, but feel free to use the one you prefer.
+We recommend `Universign.com <https://www.universign.com>`_, as they are one of the most serious and recognized :abbr:`TSA (TimeStampingAuthority)` out there, but feel free to use the one you prefer.

-You need to add the root certificate of the TSA somewhere where elabftw can read it for this to work.
+You can select from the list of pre-configured TSA or use a custom one by providing the URL and login/password.

 Remember: no data is sent to the `TSA (TimeStampingAuthority)`, only the hash of the data is sent, so no information can leak!